 How is my tax collected?

-Tax can generally be collected in two ways – either taken from you before you get the rest of the money, or you pay it direct to HM Revenue & Customs (HMRC).
+Tax can generally be collected in two ways – either taken from you before you get the rest of the money, or you pay it direct to HM Revenue & Customs (HMRC) after receiving the money.
 Sometimes it is a combination of the two – you might have some tax taken from the income before you get it and then have to pay more, or claim a refund, depending on your own tax situation.

 If the person paying your income to you deducts tax from your income before paying you the income due to you, it is often known as having tax ‘deducted at source’.